meganhng/seg4105_playground/lab06/README.md

 ## Lab Activity

-Hill charts are of the winning pitch, in-app chat messaging feature.
+Hill charts are of the winning pitch from our betting table in lab 5, in-app chat messaging feature.
-The scope focused on is, Implementing Chat Page UI
+The scope focused on for this hill chart is, Implementing Chat Page UI

 ### Original